 →

-In the Copy allocation type, it is possible to define the scope of the members to be copied, either by manual selection or by using a cube context.
+In Copy allocation, it is possible to define the scope of members to be copied, either by manual selection or by using a cube context.

-To use the data allocation tool, it is necessary to access a cube form that follows specific rules regarding the arrangement of dimensions.
+To use the data allocation tool, you need to access a cube form that follows specific rules for dimension arrangement.

 The Account and Time dimensions must not be placed in Rows.